Semi-inverting a Non-diagonalizable Matrix

-The substitution of i for n to produce the expected corresponding elements in the matrix A-1 gives results that are obvious except that one must examine the element in the position 1,2 when n = i:
+The substitution of i for n produces the expected corresponding elements in the matrix A-1 so that altogether (Ai)i = A-1 as required.

 Clearly this example works rather smoothly because the matrix powers here do not produce any functions of n that are difficult to discern, but with many other non-diagonalizable matrices the patterns would be less transparent.
 Still, this approach does in principle allow us to compute semi-inverses for many non-diagonalizable matrices, by direct verification that defining the operator as that operator that maps A to the result of formally replacing n with i in the general power An , does in fact lead to More precisely, if the matrix power An is made up of functions of n that one may denote as the matrix elements, e.g. as in the above example, then one defines the image of the semi-inversion operator functionally as the matrix whose u,v-th element is provided that for each such function of n it is possible to evaluate the function at n = i.
 In the same notation, when one applies the operator a second time in succession, one produces in each elemental position